ogratwicklcs/Ansible-Network-Converge/3-facts/README.md

 - The first line, `---` indicates that this is a YAML file.
 - The `- name:` keyword is an optional description for this particular Ansible Playbook.
 - The `hosts:` keyword means this playbook against the group `cisco` defined in the inventory file.
-- The `gather_facts: no` is required since as of Ansible 2.8 and earlier, this only works on Linux hosts, and not network infrastructure.
-We will use a specific module to gather facts for network equipment.
+- The `gather_facts: no` is required for Ansible 2.8 and earlier

 #### Step 3